 - 1 ½ tablespoon rock sugar

 - 4 C beef broth or water

 - a few sprigs cilantro chopped

 - ¾ C warm milk

-- 1 Tbsp oil for brushing tops of the buns
+- 1 tablespoon oil for brushing tops of the buns

 Pork Belly Braise:

 - Rinse pork belly and pat dry.
-Turn on the Instant Pot to Saute and add 1 tsp oil.
+Turn on the Instant Pot to Saute and add 1 teaspoon oil.
 Place pork belly in to brown on all sides for about 3-4 minutes.

 - Add the chilies, garlic, spices and ginger and saute until fragrant.
 Add soy sauce, sugar, and 4 C of beef broth or water to cover.
 Cover with the lid and set the Instant Pot to Meat setting and cook for 40 minutes at high pressure.

 - Once pork belly is cooked, remove from braising liquid and set aside.
 Save the braising liquid for noodle soup.
 Strain the braising liquid and remove the fat from the surface.